£18,000 awarded for back injuries from training flight

 Compensation of £18,000 was awarded to a 33 year-old Lieutenant following an accident while serving in the Royal Navy.
 The serviceman sustained back injuries including a compression fracture suffered during a high speed training jet flight six years earlier.

-The Claimant was being trained to fly Navy jets by an instructor.
+The claimant was being trained to fly Navy jets by an instructor.

 The instructor was piloting the plane, and carried out a manoeuvre without warning that generated high g-forces.
-The Claimant had his head tilted forward looking down at a map as the manoeuvre began, and the force of the turn injured the Claimant's neck.
+The claimant had his head tilted forward looking down at a map as the manoeuvre began, and the force of the turn injured the claimant's neck.

 He suffered an annular tear with discal bulging.
 There was a compression fracture to a vertebrae and muscle damage.

-The Claimant suffered chronic pain as a result in his neck and back.
+The claimant suffered chronic pain as a result in his neck and back.
 The pain varied in intensity, with regular flare ups of significant pain and discomfort.

 Physical and psychological injuries

-The Claimant was unable to carry on with his career as a Navy pilot.
+The claimant was unable to carry on with his career as a Navy pilot.
 He developed psychological issues as a result.
 He suffered frustration, anxiety, low mood and anger.
 These symptoms continued for three and a half years.

-The Claimant suffered physical pain for six years before the case was settled.
+The claimant suffered physical pain for six years before the case was settled.

-Medical evidence suggested that the Claimant would likely experience significant, ongoing pain for the rest of his life.
+Medical evidence suggested that the claimant would likely experience significant, ongoing pain for the rest of his life.

 Before the accident he was active and a keen sportsman.
-The Claimant was not able to return to playing golf as a result of his injuries.
+The claimant was not able to return to playing golf as a result of his injuries.
 Along with physical and psychiatric harm, and financial loss, this "loss of amenity" is recognised by the Court when calculating a suitable compensation award.

 Conclusion and settlement

-Lliability was not admitted by the Ministry of Defence and the matter proceeded to a Court hearing in London.
+Liability was not admitted by the Ministry of Defence and the matter proceeded to a Court hearing in London.

 £18,000 was awarded in compensation by way of a Court award.

-The Claimant had not suffered any loss of earnings as a result of the accident.
+The claimant had not suffered any loss of earnings as a result of the accident.
 He continued to serve in the Navy, albeit in a role that could accommodate his injuries.